 Summary

-To conclude our study, by following a clearly defined goal, we have carried out in-depth discussion and analysis of the topic.
-An extensive research on the available data sources has been performed.
-After some trial and error, reliable data sources have been identified and we have coded for web contents scraping, followed by data wrangling and visualization.
-The analytic results on the data visualization complied to the economic theory and principle as well as major international events has further proved our data collection to be successful.
+To conclude our study, by following a clearly defined goal, we have carried out an in-depth discussion and analysis of the topic.
+Extensive research on the available data sources has been performed.
+After some trial and error, reliable data sources have been identified, and we have coded for web content scraping, followed by data wrangling and visualization.
+The analytic results of the data visualization complied with the economic theory and principle, and major international events have further proved our data collection to be successful.

 Reference